 Quality Comics, founded by Everett “Busy” Arnold in 1939, was largely a packager and trend follower, having success with books like PLASTIC MAN and THE BLACKHAWKS.
 In 1949 they followed the then current trend for romance comics with this title.
 The logo is what I’d call workmanlike, but not terribly creative or interesting.
 HEART is in upper and lower case script, while THROBS is all capital block letters.
 Two hearts behind hammer the idea home with little subtlety.
-I have no idea who designed this, or any of the Quality logos.
+New research by Alex Jay indicates the logo was designed by Al Grenet.
 It did the job, was easily readable.

 With issue 9 this revised version of the logo began, with a heavier outline and a different and better H. (Thanks to Kurt Busiek for pointing it out.)
 There’s now a single heart, and since the logo outline is heavier, the heart fades into the background a bit more, not a bad thing.
 It’s still not a terribly interesting logo to me, but this version is an improvement.
 I wonder if the company had to pay for this movie still of Jane Russell and Robert Mitchum, or were given permission to use it as free publicity?
 I believe this version of the logo remained on the book until the company folded in 1956, selling their properties to DC Comics.

 Issue 47 in 1957, the first from DC, kept the Quality logo.
-I had thought this version was by Ira Schnapp, but unless he was moonlighting at Quality, that can’t be the case, so I don’t know who designed it.
+I had thought this version was by Ira Schnapp, but I now know it was by Al Grenet.
 The heart is gone, but it’s otherwise unchanged.
 DC kept the Quality logo for THE BLACKHAWKS, too, and at least one original Quality logo, for a war title, is still in the DC files, so they must have all come along with the deal.
 Note the National Romance Group symbol at upper left, which now had five titles with this acquisition.
-Since DC was already cranking out romance stories, it would have been no trouble to fill these pages.
+Since DC was already cranking out romance stories, it would have been ready to fill these pages.

 With issue 59 in 1959, a new Ira Schnapp logo appeared.
 It consolidates the style, merging the upper and lower case of the old HEART with the thick sans serif block letters of the old THROBS, and puts them on one line, making more room for cover art.
 Not a bad idea, but still not inspired, and the letterforms are less interesting and much more uneven than the previous ones.